paulrlea/pubnotes/source/content/Blog/Travel/Baltics -> Amsterdam/February Trip.md

-# 10-Day Budget Trip from Helsinki to London
+# 10-Day Trip from Helsinki to London

 ## **Day 1-2: [[Helsinki]], Finland**
 - **Activities**: